Scientists say they have 'plausible' theory about Loch Ness Monster

 (CNN) — The most famous photo of the Loch Ness monster has long been discredited as a hoax, but scientists have come up with a new explanation for other sightings of the elusive beast -- it could be just a giant eel.

-A team of researchers used DNA samples from taken from the Scottish lake where "Nessie" is believed to dwell and concluded that a more familiar creature was behind the legend.
+A team of researchers used DNA samples from taken from the lake in Scotland where "Nessie" is believed to dwell and concluded that a more familiar creature was behind the legend.

 "There are large amounts of eel DNA in Loch Ness," Neil Gemmell, a geneticist from New Zealand's University of Otago said on Thursday.